Disney/Marvel/Universal, Give Mark Ruffalo His Own Hulk Movie!

 1. Working alone

 People say that Hulk works better in film when he's standing with his fellow Avengers.
 That would solve the Hulk 2 problem completely.
 Spider-Man: Homecoming had Spider-Man team-up with Iron Man and Thor: Ragnarok had Thor team-up with Hulk and (SPOILER ALERT!)
 Doctor Strange.
 The first Ant-Man had Ant-Man go head-to-head with Falcon.
 Even Captain America: Civil War felt more like an Avengers movie.
 That's how the MCU was ever since Age Of Ultron.
+If having Hulk guest starring in movies of other Marvel characters has proven successful, then shouldn't the reverse have an equal chance of being successful?
 They could have Hulk team-up with Black Widow (a subplot where Bruce is caught in a love triangle between Betty Ross and Natasha Romanoff would be perfect for Hulk 2), War Machine (with his own Hulk Buster), Ant-Man (a funny scene they could have Ant-Man grow 70 feet and try to take on the Abomination to disastrous results), Scarlet Witch (considering she's the one who made Hulk destroy Johannesburg in Age Of Ultron and we still don't know what she made Bruce see that made him Hulk-out), Valkyrie (considering how close they were in Ragnarok, assuming Thanos didn't kill her); Korg and Miek from Ragnarok (and maybe introduce in the rest of the Warbound from the Planet Hulk comics).
 Maybe even Thor himself (even though he had three standalone films, he could still serve as a supporting character in other MCU films like Tony Stark became after Iron Man 3.
 Like how Hulk was a supporting character in Ragnarok, Thor could return the favour).
 Hell, once Disney buys 20th Century Fox, a new MCU Wolverine could be a potential candidate.
 Wolverine did first debut in the Hulk comics issue #181.
 If Marvel Studios introduces Wolverine into the MCU, The Incredible Hulk 2 would be perfect for his debut.

 2. Disney v Universal